minetest/minetest/doc/lua_api.md

 #### `[contrast:<contrast>:<brightness>`

 Adjust the brightness and contrast of the texture.
 Conceptually like GIMP's "Brightness-Contrast" feature but allows brightness to be wound all the way up to white or down to black.

-`<contrast>` and `<brightness>` are both values from -127 to +127.
+`<contrast>` is a value from -127 to +127.

-`<brightness>` is optional.
+`<brightness>` is an optional value, from -127 to +127.

+If only a boost in contrast is required, an alternative technique is to hardlight blend the texture with itself, this increases contrast in the same way as an S-shaped color-curve, which avoids dark colors clipping to black and light colors clipping to white:

+    texture.png^[hardlight:texture.png

 #### `[overlay:<file>`

 Applies an Overlay blend with the two textures, like the Overlay layer mode in GIMP.
 Overlay is the same as Hard light but with the role of the two textures swapped, see the `[hardlight` modifier description for more detail about these blend modes.

 #### `[hardlight:<file>`

 Applies a Hard light blend with the two textures, like the Hard light layer mode in GIMP.

 Hard light combines Multiply and Screen blend modes.
 Light parts of the `<file>` texture will lighten (screen) the base texture, and dark parts of the `<file>` texture will darken (multiply) the base texture.
 This can be useful for applying embossing or chiselled effects to textures.
-A Hard light with the same texture looks like an S-curve.
+A Hard light with the same texture acts like applying an S-shaped color-curve, and can be used to increase contrast without clipping.

 Hard light is the same as Overlay but with the roles of the two textures swapped, i.e. `A.png^[hardlight:B.png` is the same as `B.png^[overlay:A.png`